 How do I describe a waking nightmare?
 How do I impart the full horror of a day that changed my life forever?

 My husband, Michael, has been having strange symptoms for a couple of years and at my insistence, we have seen several doctors to get a diagnosis.
-Nothing has changed after biopsies, thyroid medication, and blood tests until our local internist sees suspicious results and refers us to the Mayo Clinic.
+Nothing changes after biopsies, thyroid medication, and blood tests until our local internist sees suspicious results and refers us to the Mayo Clinic.

 Luckily, my son who is a physician “happens” to be at Mayo doing research at the same time as we are there.
 He moves us through the maze of clinics and tests and sits with us through the endless waiting periods.
-He also knows how to talk the doctor talk and the physician in charge of Michael’s case becomes much more transparent and helpful once my son is in the room with us.
+He also knows how to talk “doctor talk” and the physician in charge of Michael’s case becomes much more transparent and helpful once my son is in the room with us.

 The doctor recommends a stem cell transplant and chemotherapy and we are made to understand how sick my husband will be after this transplant — literally at death’s door with no immune function and in strict isolation.
 We are told it will be 6-8 weeks of living in Rochester, Minnesota, with me trying to find a place to stay and paying around $6000 to do so – hundreds of miles from our support system and our home.
 It’s almost unimaginable.
 And yet, it looks like the best bet for a good outcome for Michael.
 I’m horror-stricken but I cannot cry.
 Michael does not cry either, but then he almost never cries.
 I am the one who expresses emotion in our relationship, but this emotion is simply too much.